premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 The differences are explained below:

 **Typed Dataset**:
- - A typed dataset is derived from the Dataset class and has an associated XML schema, which is created at the time of creation of the dataset.
+ - A typed dataset is derived from the Dataset class and has an associated XML schema, which is created at the time of the creation of the dataset.
  - The XML schema contains information about the dataset structure such as tables, columns, and rows.
 Data is transferred from a database into a dataset and from the dataset to another component in the XML format.

 **Untyped Dataset**: Untyped dataset doesn’t have an XML schema associated with it.
 Untyped Dataset, the tables, and columns are represented as a collection.